jarnaldich/entish/README.md

 ```
 raco exe entish-lib/command.rkt
+raco distribute <deploy_dir> entish-lib/command.exe
 ```

-To generate a standalone executable for the same machine.
-Pending to see how to redistribute it for machines without a racket installation.
+To generate a standalone executable that works even on a different machine (same OS).

 Status and future plans